LynnColeArt/RenderManager/README.md

-# Gallery Manager WordPress Plugin
+# Render Manager WordPress Plugin

 ## About

-Gallery Manager is a WordPress plugin designed to showcase advanced development techniques within the WordPress ecosystem.
+Render Manager is a WordPress plugin designed to showcase advanced development techniques within the WordPress ecosystem.
 While not intended for general use, it serves as a technical demonstration of specific functionalities.

 What I'm aiming to do is create a plugin that catalogs large collections of AI generated images, scrapes them for their meta data, and stores the image and the meta data in Wordpress in a way that's easy to be referenced, should you ever desire to revisit a prompt, or see what settings ou used to create something.